I’ve recently been comforted by some simple, yet profound words from Jesus in Matthew 6.

 These desires ultimately lead us to trust.

 Rather than let anxiety paralyze us with worry, trust in our Heavenly Father motivates us to worship.
 Our trust in God to meet our needs is the antidote pushing anxiety out of our hearts.
 Our anxiety will wash away by the power and grace of God as we prioritize His Kingdom and clothe ourselves in the righteousness of Jesus.
-This will enable us to truly trust our Heavenly Father regardless of the circumstance.
+This will enable us to faithfully trust our Heavenly Father regardless of the circumstance.